-Here are 10 things you should know about Phillip Terry, born 112 years ago today.
-He was never a top-tier star, but he worked steadily over a career of nearly 40 years.
+Here are 10 things you should know about Phillip Terry, born 114 years ago today.
+He was never a top-tier star, but he worked steadily over a career of more than 40 years.

-We’ll be featuring Glenn Miller’s music all day today on Cladrite Radio, so tune in now!
+We’re featuring his music all day on Cladrite Radio, so tune in now!

 Fifty-six films made by the Thanhouser Company, originally released between 1910 and 1917, are now available via online stream, free of charge.

 The Thanhouser Company was founded in 1910 by Edwin Thanhouser, who had made a nice living serving as the manager of the Academy of Music Theater in Milwaukee, Wisconsin.
 Thanhouser decided he wanted to get into the motion picture business, and given that the film industry was then centered in the New York City area, he made his way to the Big Apple with every intention of opening a production studio in Manhattan.

 Because so many producers and performers of note then lived in New Rochelle, a Westchester County suburb of NYC, Thanhouser took the train to that burg, hoping to make some connections.
 Instead, he met a real estate broker there who convinced him that New Rochelle was the perfect place to locate his studio.
 Thanhouser was convinced to buy a shuttered rolling skate rink as headquarters for his new endeavor.